RetypeOS/axes/GETTING_STARTED.md

 For this tutorial, we will build the structure of a fictional corporate website called "Innovatech."
 This site will have two main components: a **blog** and an **online store**.

 Before starting, it is crucial to understand how `axes` refers to projects.
 Just as you navigate a file system with `cd`, `axes` navigates its logical project tree using **contexts**.
-Here is the quick reference table:
+These are used to tell commands like `info`, `tree`, or `start` which project to operate on.

 | Context | Description                                                                 | Example (from `.../innovatech-website/blog`)                |
 | :------ | :-------------------------------------------------------------------------- | :---------------------------------------------------------- |